trevordevore/spell_checker/README.md

 The following example can be put in a frontscript and will spell check any field that returns `true` for the `uCheckSpelling` property.
 The code tries to enforce the following rules:

 1. If user types a character that ends a word then previous word should be spell checked.
-2. If user presses delete or backspace key then word surrounding the insertion point should be spell checked.
+2. If user presses the delete or backspace key in a chunk whose `flagged` property is `true` then word surrounding the insertion point should be spell checked.
 3. If user presses right arrow key to leave a word then previous word should be spell checked.
 4. If user presses up or down arrow key and leaves a word then word should be spell checked.
 5. If user double-clicks on a word then word should be spell checked.

+Note that the example does not account for spell checking after the user cuts or pastes text.
+How you implement this will depend on how paste and cut are handled in your application.
+When pasting, the easiest solution is to spell check the whole field again using `spellcheckerFlagMisspelledWordsInField`, as a user can paste any amount of content and they can split up an existing word into multiple words.
+When cutting, you can use `spellcheckerCheckWordAroundInsertionPoint` after the text is cut.

 ```
 local sUserDeletedText